Saurabh Meher: Career

 Saurabh was part of the India U-16 team which finished runners-up in the 2015 SAFF U-16 Championship, losing to Bangladesh U16 in the final on penalties.

 Saurabh was part of the AIFF Elite Academy batch that was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
 He made his professional debut for the side in the Arrow's first match of the 2019-20 season against Gokulam Kerala F.C.
 He started and played full match as Indian Arrows central defender and lost 0–1.
-Meher plays primarily in the heart of defence but can also slot in as a make-shift wing-back.
-Previously in the year 2018 he captained Chennayin FC B Team and Youth (U-18) team in I- League 2nd Division and Hero Elite League, where he led his team up to the semi finals.
+Meher plays primarily in the heart of defence but can also slot in as a makeshift wing-back.
+Previously in the year 2018 he captained Chennayin FC B Team and Youth (U-18) team in I- League 2nd Division and Hero Elite League, where he led his team up to the semi-finals.
 He was also the part of India U-15 National team which played the SAFF U-16 Championship in 2015 Bangladesh.

 He was the Golden Boot Winner in SAFF U-16 Championship in 2015 edition.

 Saurabh Meher played as a central defender under Shanmugam Venkatesh in Hero I-League 2019-20 season and appeared eight times, spending a total of 649 minutes on the field.